 Open the full Ask Rio Times →

 The update came from the head of the government’s Gas-to-Energy taskforce, in a briefing to the public information department.
-For a foreign reader, the significance is simple, as cheaper and more reliable power is the bottleneck standing between Guyana’s oil wealth and a broader industrial economy.
+For a foreign reader, the point is simple.
+Cheaper, more reliable power is the bottleneck between Guyana’s oil wealth and a broader economy.

 Why Gas-to-Energy matters for costs